JRBlockkop/Zexl/README.md

 # Running

-You can you it with `build.bat` or by running `npm run server`
+You can you it with `build.bat` or by running `node zexl` in a folder with the latest zexl.js and a config.json

-it is listening on port 25565 (default)

 # Credit